 Does resetting your router make the connection faster?

-When you reset, wait for at least 10secs before turning it back on again.
-This way you’ll make sure you clear every last drop of memory.
+When you reset, wait for at least 10 seconds before turning it back on again.
+This way, you’ll make sure you clear every last drop of memory.

 Can a new router increase internet speed?

-Do wifi boosters work?
+Do Wi-Fi boosters work?

-Wifi boosters can increase the range of your wireless network in the home.
-They work by picking up the wifi signal from your router, copying it, and rebroadcasting it to a different area of your house.
+Wi-Fi boosters can increase the range of your wireless network in the home.
+They work by picking up the Wi-Fi signal from your router, copying it, and rebroadcasting it to a different area of your house.

-What is a good wifi speed?
+What is a good Wi-Fi speed?